enso-org/enso/doc/haskell-style-guide.md

 | **Name** | [`TemplateHaskell`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-TemplateHaskell) |
 | **Flag** | `-XTemplateHaskell`                                                                                                              |

+Enables the usage of Template Haskell, including the syntax for splices and quotes.
+TH is a meta-language that allows for generating Haskell code from arbitrary input.

 #### TupleSections

 |          |                                                                                                                              |
 |:---------|:-----------------------------------------------------------------------------------------------------------------------------|
 | **Name** | [`TupleSections`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-TupleSections) |
 | **Flag** | `-XTupleSections`                                                                                                            |

+Much like we can do operator sections to partially apply operators, this extension enables partial application of tuple constructors.

 #### TypeApplications